alvinthen/yaobin.me/src/pages/blog/2018-01-16-gatsby-config/index.md

 ---
 title: "Exploring the project structure of Gatsby"
 date: "2018-01-16T02:02:30+0800"
-categories: ['Code']
+categories: ['Code', 'Getting into Gatsby']
 tags: ['Gatsby']
 cover: gatsby.png
-excerpt: This is part one of an upcoming Gatsby series, explaining briefly on gatsby-config.js, plugins, and nodes.
+excerpt: Explore the project structure of Gatsby, start by choosing a starter, and configuring it.
 ---

-> This is part one of an upcoming Gatsby series, explaining briefly on gatsby-config.js, plugins, and nodes.
+> This is part of a series of Gatsby posts focusing on what I've learnt while setting up this blog, [see other related posts in the series here](/categories/Getting%20into%20Gatsby).

 There seems to be a trend where blogs built with [Gatsby](https://www.gatsbyjs.org) must have a post written about it.